davidhcefx/Modern-Nano-Keybindings/README.md

 ## Install

 1. Make sure you are running the [latest nano](https://www.nano-editor.org/) (>= 5.4).
-    - Take a look at [releases](https://github.com/davidhcefx/Modern-Nano-Keybindings/releases) if you are using a legacy version.
+    - If you are using a legacy version, take a look at other [branches](https://github.com/davidhcefx/Modern-Nano-Keybindings/branches) or [tags](https://github.com/davidhcefx/Modern-Nano-Keybindings/tags).
 2. Copy the following contents into `~/.nanorc`:

 ```nanorc